nicitaacom/23_store/app/(auth)/auth/dev_readme.md

 This is `/auth/callback/completed` route that user see when verified email without errors

-## Usage for recover folder
+## Usage for callback/recover/route.ts

 I use this route if user decide to change password
 In this route I:

-1. Throw error supabase throw error because link to recover password was used or expired
+1. Throw error if supabase throw error because link to recover password was used or expired
 2. Exchange cookies to get session data (and set session in cookies)
 3. If 'credentials' provider doesn't exist - add 'credentials' provider to `providers` column in DB
 4. Save email in cookies to tiger pusher to action like 'your password changed - stay safe'